Rohan-Morajkar/Pizza-shop-sales-analysis/README.md

    - **Promote High-Margin Items**: Highlight Brie Carre, Greek, and Thai Chicken in email newsletters and in-app promotions to boost AOV.

 2. **Seasonal & Size-Up Promotions:**
-   - **“Summer Fiesta Bundle” (July–August)**: Combine two Large Classic pizzas + 2 sides + 4 drinks for ₹ 499 to leverage peak summer demand.
+   - **“Summer Fiesta Bundle” (May–July)**: Combine two Large Classic pizzas + 2 sides + 4 drinks for $ 499 to leverage peak summer demand.
-   - **Mid-Week “Size-Up” Voucher**: Offer a ₹ 20 voucher that upgrades any Small pizza → Large when customers order on Wednesday or Thursday.
+   - **Mid-Week “Size-Up” Voucher**: Offer a $ 20 voucher that upgrades any Small pizza → Large when customers order on Wednesday or Thursday.

 3. **Inventory & Supply Chain Alignment:**
    - **Focus Dough Production**: Allocate production capacity for Large crusts to cover ~45% of overall demand—reforecast weekly based on rolling 4-week average.